Gene Bertoncini

 Gene J. Bertoncini (born 6 April 1937) is an American jazz guitarist.

 Biography

-Bertoncini was born in New York City, where he was raised in a musical family.
+A native of New York City, Bertoncini grew up in a musical family.
 His father, Mario Bertoncini (1901–1978), played guitar and harmonica.
-His brother Renny (1934-2023), was a gifted accordion and keyboard player.
-Gene began playing guitar at age seven and by age sixteen was appearing on television.
+His brother Renny (1934–2023), played accordion and keyboards.
+Bertoncini began playing guitar at age seven and by age sixteen was appearing on television.
 He graduated from high school and attended the University of Notre Dame, where, in 1959, he earned a Bachelor of Science degree in Architectural Engineering.
+He also played clarinet for the Notre Dame marching band.
+His first guitar teacher was Johnny Smith.